OutSystems/docs-product/src/develop/ui/multilingual-tp/translate-your-app.md

     ![Translation editor](images/static-entity-translate-ss.png?width=550)

-2. Still in the translation editor, enter the translation in the **Translation in (language name)** cell.
+2. While still in the translation editor, enter the translation in the **Translation in (language name)** cell.

-3. In the logic to switch the locale, just after the **SetCurrentLocale** action, add **Refresh Data** and select the Static Entity.
+3. In the logic to switch the locale, add **Refresh Data** just after the **SetCurrentLocale** action and select the Static Entity.

     ![Refresh of Static Entity](images/static-entity-refresh.png?width=500)